dhurlburtusa/shortcuts/web_performance/web_performance-notes.md

 ### Memory Usage

-Memory usage is closely approximates "user state".
+Memory usage closely approximates "user state".

 A well-designed system does not maximize the amount of free memory.
 Rather, a well-designed system has been optimized to use as much memory as possible to maintain user state, while meeting other UPP goals.

+### Power Usage

+A well-designed system minimizes power required, while meeting other UPP goals.